What is photodynamic therapy?

-Depending on the wavelength, light can harm or help the skin.
-Ultraviolet radiation damages cells and reduces beneficial elements—such as hyaluronic acid and collagen—while "blue light" can be used to reduce cosmetic and even medical problems via a treatment known as photodynamic therapy.
-Boise Dermatology offers the light-based strategy for women and men facing everything from acne to precancerous lesions.
+Photodynamic therapy is a skin treatment that uses a photosensitizing agent and “blue light” to reduce cosmetic and medical problems.
+Boise Dermatology & Medspa offers the light-based strategy for women and men facing everything from acne to precancerous lesions.

 While light is a key element of photodynamic therapy, it represents only half of the skincare equation.
 For the treatment to work properly, this light must be applied to a specially made drug that reacts in predictable ways when exposed to the specific wavelengths.

 First, patients will meet for a consultation to explain their goal for their skin.
-By assessing each person as an individual, Dr. Naomi Brooks and her team can determine whether photodynamic therapy is the best course of action and—if it is—identify the specific areas that need treatment.
+By assessing each person as an individual, Dr. Naomi Brooks and her team can determine whether photodynamic therapy is the best course of action and—if it is—they will identify the specific areas that need treatment.

 Once the skin to be treated is identified, a topical solution will be applied directly to the area.
 This is known as a photosensitizing compound.
 As the name implies, it is sensitive to light—specifically a wavelength on the blue end of the spectrum.
 Once this specific light, emitted from a device, hits the compound, the solution “turns on” and emits oxygen that kills the cells in the immediate vicinity.

 A common use of photodynamic therapy is addressing actinic keratosis, which are lesions that form due to cumulative sun damage.
 Without treatment, so-called AK can develop into a type of skin cancer known as squamous cell carcinoma.
 When impacted by photodynamic therapy, the abnormal cells are damaged and eventually flake away, making way for new, healthy cells to grow.

 What can I expect from a photodynamic therapy session at Boise Dermatology?